Delta says flight from Seattle to Shanghai turned back due to COVID-19 rules - NewsBreak

 The returned flight resulted in a number of passengers having expired COVID-19 tests and U.S. visas, according to The Associated Press .
 Delta, however, was not the only airline to change its policy surrounding flights to the Shanghai airport, one of two in the city.

-China Airlines and EVA Air, both based out of Taiwan, have limited the number of flights to the Shanghai Pudong International Airport, also citing the new disinfection procedures, Taiwan News reported .Pfizer antiviral pill could be risky with other widely used medications
+China Airlines and EVA Air, both based out of Taiwan, have limited the number of flights to the Shanghai Pudong International Airport, also citing the new disinfection procedures, Taiwan News reported .More than 7,000 flights delayed, canceled Sunday amid omicron surge

 EVA Air said that its flights, as well as those operated by its subsidiary UNI Air flying from Taipei Songshan Airport and from Kaohsiung to Pudong would be canceled until Feb.
 3. Returning flights to Taiwan will still operate though.